Freedom of information (FoI)

 |Response sent to applicant.||Total: up to 20 working days|

 We are entitled to charge for copying the documents you have requested.
-In the majority of cases we waive these charges.
+In most cases we waive these charges.
 If we are considering charging you, we will contact you to find out whether you still wish to continue with the request.

 If you are dissatisfied with the Trust’s response, you may appeal to us in the first instance.
 Our appeals procedure has been prepared in accordance with a Code of Practice issued by the Secretary of State for Constitutional Affairs.